 The amount of the bond is determined by the average daily amount of funds available to the district.
-The bonding company and/or the district's auditor can assist in determining this amount.
-The amount for which the bond is secured should be kept current.
+The average daily amount of funds should include all financial assets (i.e. savings accounts, checking accounts, certificates of deposit).
+Districts should also consider position responsibilities and the potential for financial loss, including who has access to financial accounts, when determining the bond amount.
+The bonding company and/or the district's auditor may also be able to assist in determining the necessary bond amount.
+The amount for which the bond is secured should be kept current and reviewed annually.